 ART 202 CERAMICS (WHEEL THROWING) 3 Credits

 This course provides studio practice in wheel throwing techniques and design, kiln firing, and elementary clay and glaze technology.

 This course provides an exploration of woodcut, lithographic, and serigraphic techniques.

 ART 211 PRINTMAKING II 3 Credits

 This course provides an in-depth study of etching and lithographic techniques.
 Traditional and experimental processes will be explored.

-ART 230 INTRODUCTION TO COMPUTER GRAPHICS 3 Credits.
+VCDM 230 INTRODUCTION TO COMPUTER GRAPHICS 3 Credits

 This is a survey course and introduction to computer basics and computer graphics.
 It will consist of a study of the basic elements and principles of design, traditional art/design techniques, and an introduction to basic paint-oriented (raster) design software.

-ART 231 VISUAL LITERACY: ELEMENTS OF DESIGN, COLOR, AND TYPOGRAPHY 3 Credits.
+VCDM 231 VISUAL LITERACY: ELEMENTS OF DESIGN, COLOR, AND TYPOGRAPHY 3 Credits

-Prerequisite: Art 230.
-As a continuation of ART 330, this course is an introduction to visual literacy, color theory, and basic typography.
+Prerequisite: VCDM 230.
+This course is an introduction to visual literacy, color theory, and basic typography.
 Students are guided through projects that apply effective visual problem solving for art and design with an emphasis on print and presentation.
 Students learn to apply the elements and principles design in both traditional (hand/paper) and digital design.
 This course further develops students' skills and ability to use object-oriented graphics and incorporate these with other raster graphics and software tools and art techniques.